ton-community/ton-docs/docs/contribute/guidelines.md

 - **Account funding from faucets must be clearly explained**, including which account is being funded, from where and why.
 Do not assume learners can accomplish this task on their own!
 - **Display sample outputs** in the form of Terminal snippets or screenshots to help learners understand what to expect.
 Trim long outputs.
 - **Take an error-driven approach** where you bump into errors on purpose to teach learners how to debug them.
 For example, if you need to fund an account to be able to deploy a contract, first try and deploy without funding, observe the error that is returned, then fix the error (by funding the account) and try again.
-- **Add potential errors and troubleshooting.** Of course, the tutorial shouldn't list every possible error, but make an effort to catch the important or most common ones.
+- **Add potential errors and troubleshooting.** Of course, the tutorial shouldn't list every possible error, but it should make an effort to catch the important or most common ones.
 - **Use React or Vue** for the client-side.
-- **Before making the PR, run the code by yourself first** to avoid any obvious errors and to make sure it works as expected.
+- **Before making the PR, run the code by yourself first** to avoid any obvious errors and make sure it works as expected.
 - **Avoid including external/cross-links** to different sources between tutorials.
 If your tutorial is longer, we can discuss how to turn it into a longer course or Pathway.
 - **Provide** **pictures or screenshots** to illustrate the complicated processes where needed.
 - Upload your images to the `static` directory of the learn-tutorials repository — **DO NOT** use hotlinks to external sites, as this can result in broken images.